 These new beds are an improvement in a number of ways.
 They can be lowered right down to the ground which is safer for a confused patient and vastly reduces the risk of a fall from their bed.
 Previously if colleagues have needed a lower bed, a ‘standard’ one had to be swapped out.
 Now, all beds will have this function.

-They are also better for allowing patients to sit upright, which is particularly useful if we see a second wave of Covid-19.
+They are better for allowing patients to sit upright, which is particularly useful if we see a second wave of Covid-19.
 Respiratory patients are best off sitting up, and with old beds they were often propped up with pillows.

 The beds are also easier to clean, with a minimal amount of workings underneath.

-The beds are also made relatively locally in Halifax – the closest place the Trust could find.
+The beds are made relatively locally in Halifax – the closest place the Trust could find.
 They cost £2,000 each and 136 of them have been bought in the past three months.